 - The buildings are towering and sleek, each nudging their way to the prime spot beside the pristine white sand beach.

 - As you drive around you pass over numerous little bridges catching fleeting glimpses of the beautiful houses that line the exquisite waterways resembling Venice.

 Things To Do In Fort Lauderdale on a Budget

-There are tons of malls and restaurants, but the thought of trapesing around shopping malls with two sweaty teenagers and very little money is not my idea of fun and those waterways looked so inviting.
+- Of course, there are tons of malls but if you are like me, the thought of trapesing around shopping malls with two sweaty teenagers and very little money is not fun.